RareSkills/cairo-tutorial/content/cairo-hello-world.md

 ![scarb exercute command in the termal execution and print result](https://r2media.rareskills.io/CairoHelloWorld/image4.png)

 **Note:** The `#[executable]` attribute is not applicable to [smart contracts](https://book.cairo-lang.org/ch100-00-introduction-to-smart-contracts.html?highlight=smart%20contract#smart-contracts---introduction).
 In fact, the example above is not a smart contract, but a regular Cairo program.
-This is possible because, unlike Solidity, Cairo is a general-purpose language that can be executed outside the context of a smart contract.
+This is possible because, unlike Solidity that is domain-specific, Cairo can be executed outside the context of a smart contract.
 Using the Cairo runner, you can write and run standalone programs without deploying them to Starknet.

 ### Printing data in Cairo functions